You are listening to the Sean Hannity Radio Show Podcast.

 Let me ask you this.

-Or get the Swedes to make it themselves.
+Get the Swedes to make it themselves.

-You broke into the systems of NASA and the US Pentagon.
+You broke into the systems of NASA and the U.S. Pentagon.

-You're sixteen years old.
+You're 16 years old.

-Which, you know, I I guess the question I think my audience would most want to hear from you is this.
+Which, you know, I guess the question I think my audience would most want to hear from you is this.

-In all of these years that you have read all of this relevant information from the bowels of our government, What should the average citizen know that they don't know about America's government?
+In all of these years that you have read all of this relevant information from the bowels of our government, what should the average citizen know that they don't know about America's government?

-And more particularly, I would argue under this president, but any president that you want to share.
+And more particularly, I would argue, under this president, but any president that you want to share?

 That's a very interesting question.

-It is an interesting experience to be a very young person.
+It is an interesting experience to be a very young person trying to understand the world and educate yourself.

-I would say that some things to understand, even the worst institution has good people in it.
+Even the worst institution has good people in it.

-Uh the people at the bottom are usually pretty good.
+The people at the bottom are usually pretty good.

-Um as you go up, people become more duplicitous.
+As you go up, people become more duplicitous.

 We can talk about some big structural things here.